 Is a government legitimate if citizens are fairly satisfied with their democracy despite very few possibilities to participate, to candidate in elections, or to exercise individual fundamental rights, as is the case in Russia?
 How democratic is a country with a constitutional law adopted through a popular vote that bans minarets, and thus limits the religious freedom of some minorities, as is the case in Switzerland?
 Is a vote legitimate when the turnout rate is relatively low, so that the majority that wins the vote represents merely a fraction of the population?
 Would more social justice, for example instituted by a form of guaranteed basic income, improve democracy?

-The event series Democracy: Bridging Facts and Norms aims at offering a space for young researchers in democracy studies and for the wider public to reflect about these issues by thinking about the relation between democratic ideals and practices more in-depth.
+Taking place between November 2015 and October 2016, the event series Democracy: Bridging Facts and Norms aimed at offering a space for young researchers in democracy studies and for the wider public to reflect about these issues by thinking about the relation between democratic ideals and practices more in-depth.

-Thanks to the generous support of the UZH Graduate Campus, we are able to organise four public talks and two academic workshop during the academic year 2015-2016.
+Thanks to the generous support of the UZH Graduate Campus, we were able to organise four public talks and two academic workshop during the academic year 2015-2016.

-Furthermore, we want to make academic debates accessible to a wider audience by organising public presentations and discussions focused on current academic and political issues.
-Four public events aim at creating a dialogue between experts in democracy research, political actors and practitioners, and the broader public.
-They also constitute opportunities for scholars to question their role and responsibilities with regard to the functioning and legitimizing of certain “real-existing” democracies.
+Furthermore, we wanted to make academic debates accessible to a wider audience by organising public presentations and discussions focused on current academic and political issues.
+Four public events opened a dialogue between experts in democracy research, political actors and practitioners, and the broader public.
+They also represented opportunities for scholars to question their role and responsibilities with regard to the functioning and legitimizing of certain “real-existing” democracies.

 |Public Events||Academic Workshops|

 |Opening event (in German): Podiumsdiskussion “Grenzen der Demokratie?
 Spannungsverhältnisse zwischen Idealen und Realisierung“